 Here again, Bell's 1966 paper is gold.
 For it articulates the Achilles heel of von Neumann's theorem.
 Namely: von Neumann assumes that, whatever the advocate of hidden variables envisages as a state, they should accept that states ascribe expectations to self-adjoint operators, subject to the following linearity condition.
-Namely: a state ascribes as the expectation Exp(A+B) of the sum of self-adjoint operators A, B, the sum of their individual expectations.
-So Exp(A+B) = Exp(A) + Exp(B).
+Namely: a state ascribes as the expectation $\operatorname{Exp}(A+B)$ of the sum of self-adjoint operators A,B, the sum of their individual expectations.
+So $\operatorname{Exp}(A+B) = \operatorname{Exp}(A) + \operatorname{Exp}(B)$.

-Bell points out that any advocate of hidden variables, i.e. of postulated dispersion-free states (i.e. states ascribing values to all quantities) can, indeed should!, deny this condition.
+Bell points out that any advocate of hidden variables, i.e. of postulated dispersion-free states (i.e. states ascribing values to all quantities) can-indeed should!-deny this condition: just as the pilot-wave theory does.
 In a judo-like manoeuvre ('use your opponent's momentum to defeat them!'), Bell invokes the Bohrian idea that if A and B do not commute, and so cannot be measured together, one cannot measure A+B by measuring both A and B and adding the outcomes.
 So although A+B is self-adjoint, and can in general be measured, doing so will require some other experimental arrangement, different from both that for A and that for B. Agreed: quantum states-whether vector states as discussed so far, or density matrices, to be discussed later-do obey this linearity condition, even if A and B do not commute.
 But, says Bell, that is a peculiarity of the quantum formalism, and by no means a compulsory feature of states as ascriptions of expectation values.
 (Cf 1966, Section III, p.
 449, column 1.
 Incidentally, Einstein pointed out the same Achilles heel to Bargmann in conversation in the 1940s ...)

 Beware: the entire algebraic approach to quantum theory will blithely endorse von Neumann's assumption.
 As we say in England: 'swallow it, hook line and sinker' . . .
-We will return to this irony . . .
+We will return to this irony ...